bee and butterfly sharing some flowers

 Here’s a lovely relaxing video of bees and butterflies pollinating flowers as they go about their day.

-Which insects do eat butterflies?
+Which insects eat butterflies?

 Insects that prey upon butterflies at different stages of their life cycle include: